CommunityToolkit/WindowsCommunityToolkit/docs/extensions/ScrollViewerExtensions.md

 ### Changing Cursor Type

 > [!IMPORTANT]
 Resource file must be manually added to change the cursor type when middle click scrolling.
-If you didn't add then the cursor won't change when middle click scrolling but funcanilaty won't be affected.
+If you didn't add then the cursor won't change when middle click scrolling but functionality won't be affected.

 #### Using Existing Resource File

 1. Download [MiddleClickScrolling-CursorType.res](https://github.com/Microsoft/UWPCommunityToolkit/tree/master/Microsoft.Toolkit.Uwp.UI/Extensions/ScrollViewer/MiddleClickScrolling-CursorType.res) file
 2. Move this file into your project's folder
 2. Open .csproj file of your project in [Visual Studio Code](https://code.visualstudio.com/) or in any other code editor
-3. Added `<Win32Resource>MiddleClickScrolling-CursorType.res</Win32Resource>` in the first `<PropertyGroup>`
+3. Add `<Win32Resource>MiddleClickScrolling-CursorType.res</Win32Resource>` in the first `<PropertyGroup>`

-### Using Your Own Resource File
+### Edit Existing Resource File

-- You need 9 cursor resource in your resource file
+You can easily edit the existing resource file to customise the cursor depending upon your needs.

-- Your cursor number should be 101 to 109
+1. Follow the above steps to add the resource file
-- Cursor number 101 must be the centre cursor
+2. Open MiddleClickScrolling-CursorType.res file in Visual Studio
-- Cursor number 102, 103, 104, 105, 106, 107, 108, 109 must be the NorthArrow, NorthEastArrow, EastArrow, SouthEastArrow, SouthArrow, SouthWestArrow, WestArrow, NorthWestArrow respectively
+3. Open Cursor folder
-- Every cursor will be automatically attached to the corresponding direction of scrolling
+4. Now you can edit the cursor by opening 101, 102, ....., 109

 ### Attached Properties